Texas Just Made Getting An Abortion Even More Difficult

 Update: Texas is already one of the states with the most restrictions when it comes to abortion, and a new sweeping law will only made it even harder for women to end a pregnancy.

 On Tuesday, Gov. Greg Abbott signed into law the controversial Senate Bill 8, commonly known as SB8.
-The law requires fetal remains to be buried or cremated, prohibits the donation of fetal tissue to research, and bans the procedure medically known as dilation and extraction, which is one of the most common ways to end a pregnancy in the second semester.
+The law requires foetal remains to be buried or cremated, prohibits the donation of foetal tissue to research, and bans the procedure medically known as dilation and extraction, which is one of the most common ways to end a pregnancy in the second semester.

 The Center for Reproductive Rights said it would challenge the law in court, and other women's rights groups are expected to join the fight.
 The legal procedures would put Texas in the center of the national battle for abortion access once again.